bhumikamittal7/BPHR/Readme.md

 # BPHR Documentation

+## Overview

+The university, in its efforts to promote healthy living within its community, has decided to implement the following measures.
+It announces a reward for anyone who drinks a glass of fruit juice for 7 consecutive days (just a place holder - couldn’t think of any thing else :)).
+However, there is a question of who will validate if someone comes forward claiming to have completed this challenge.
+It has been decided that the fruit juice needed for this challenge must be purchased from one of the outlets within the university.
+Subsequently, anyone who completes the challenge must provide proof of these purchases.
+The reward will be given only if the purchases are made on 7 consecutive dates.

+To achieve this, we will be developing an application called 'BPHR' (Blockchain-Powered Health Rewards :)) on Hyperledger Fabric.
+The features of BPHR are as follows:
+- The application allows the university to list rewards
+- It enables food outlets to register.
+- Users can make transactions to register their purchases, specifying the date of purchase and the outlet where the purchase was made.
+- Food outlets can make transactions to approve a user's purchase claim.
+- Users can redeem a reward (transferring ownership from the university to the user) only if their purchases on 7 consecutive days have been validated by some outlets.

+## Usage
 Make sure you are in the `./fabric-sample/bphr` directory.

 Run this script to shut down the network (if running), start the test-network, and finally install the chaincode.